Choose between Microsoft Teams vs. Zoom for conference needs

 6. Zoom security and compliance

-Prospective customers will need to assess Zoom's ability to secure web conferences and to protect data that's shared within the cloud platform -- particularly in the wake of well-publicized security and privacy incidents that plagued the firm earlier this year.
-That said, security is said to be a top priority at Zoom right now, and the company has been diligently working to fix flaws and restore trust in the platform for both personal and professional use.
-In most technical circles, Zoom security is regarded to be just as stable as any of the other leading video conferencing platforms on the market today.
+Prospective customers used to have to carefully assess Zoom's ability to secure web conferences and to protect data that's shared within the cloud platform -- particularly in the wake of well-publicized security and privacy incidents that plagued the firm a few years back.
+That said, security quickly became a top priority at Zoom, and the company worked diligently to fix flaws and enabled end-to-end encryption for meetings.
+In most technical circles, Zoom security features are regarded to be just as stable as any of the other leading video conferencing platforms on the market today.

-Teams vs. Zoom: Market share and COVID-19 impact
+Teams vs. Zoom: Market share and hybrid/work-from-home impact

 The demand for video conferencing services skyrocketed across all industries due to the COVID-19 pandemic.
-Both Zoom and Microsoft Teams became, and will continue to remain, mainstay technology in the day-to-day work life.
-While both companies experienced tremendous growth in 2020 and into 2021, they did so for different reasons.
+Both Zoom and Microsoft Teams became -- and will continue to remain -- mainstay technology in the day-to-day work life.
+While both companies experienced tremendous growth since 2020, they did so for different reasons.

-Business customers flocked to Zoom during the pandemic largely for the company's video conferencing features and ease-of-use reputation.
+A number of new business customers flocked to Zoom when hybrid/work-from-home policies were enacted largely for the company's video conferencing features and ease-of-use reputation.
 While the Zoom platform also offers phone, chat and webinar services, the overwhelming number of customers only use the video meeting services.

-Microsoft Teams users, on the other hand, tend to regard the platform as a full-featured collaboration tool that includes voice, video, team chat and file sharing functions.
+Microsoft Teams users, on the other hand, tend to regard the platform as a full-featured collaboration tool that includes voice, video, team chat and file-sharing functions.
 While it doesn't rank at the top in any one collaboration category, customers consider it to be "good enough" for most business purposes, according to review sites such as PCMag.
-The uptick of Teams users were businesses that already had Microsoft 365 licenses and simply rolled out the use of Teams as most employees began working remote.
+The uptick of Teams users were businesses that already had Microsoft 365 licenses and simply rolled out the use of Teams as employees began working full time or part time from home.

 Could Teams replace Zoom -- or vice versa?

 Zoom does seem to be aware of these drawbacks and has been working to broaden its platform so it matches up with Teams.
-The latest service, Zoom Phone, enables users to migrate their PSTN voice platform to a UC-as-a-service cloud offering.
-Ultimately, Zoom is aiming to create a product that matches Teams features one-to-one with the added benefit of a user-friendly platform, possibly increasing its appeal to current Teams users that may struggle with clunky or confusing UIs.
+Its latest services, Zoom Phone and Zoom One, enable users to migrate their PSTN voice platform to a UC-as-a-service cloud offering.
+Ultimately, Zoom is aiming to create a product that matches Teams features one to one with the added benefit of a user-friendly platform, possibly increasing its appeal to current Teams users that may struggle with clunky or confusing UIs.

 Using Zoom and Teams together

-There are valid use cases where a company will choose to run both Zoom and Teams within its organization.
+There are valid use cases where a company chooses to run both Zoom and Teams within its organization.
 The good news is that there are ways that the two products can work together.

-Zoom has recently launched a way to help Teams users start and join Zoom meetings from within the Microsoft Teams app.
+A few years back, Zoom began offering a way to help Teams users start and join Zoom meetings from within the Microsoft Teams app.
 This is useful as it eliminates the need for users to jump back and forth between video conference apps, which can lead to time inefficiencies and end-user confusion.

 Which platform is right for you?

 When deciding between Microsoft Teams vs. Zoom, there are two collaboration requirements to consider.
 The first is whether your business requires a full suite of collaboration services that includes not only audio and video conferencing, but also chat, file sharing, and enterprise PBX and PSTN services.
 If your users require all of these, then Microsoft Teams is likely the better choice.
-The second is whether your users only require video conferencing and if conference participants include those from outside companies.
+The second is whether your users only require video conferencing and a small amount of voice, as well as if conference participants include those from outside companies.
 In that scenario, Zoom is a much more elegant and easy-to-use online conferencing platform.